-The Core Elements explained - As stated before, one of the main goals of the program is connections.
-These three core elements are meant to foster these connections allowing students to digger deeper on concepts that interest them.
-The first element, commonly referred to as ToK, is a metacognitive approach to course content asking the question, "How do we know what we know?'
+One of the main goals of the program is connections.
+The three core elements are meant to foster these connections allowing students to digger deeper on concepts that interest them.
+The first element, Theory of Knowledge, commonly referred to as ToK, is a metacognitive approach to course content asking the question, "How do we know what we know?'
 The second element, Extended Essay, is a 4,000 word paper extending a concept from any IB course the student chooses.
-The final element, CAS, constitutes 150 hours of time outside the classroom in the areas of Creativity (50+ hours), Action (50+ hours) and Service (50+ hours).
+The final element, CAS, constitutes time outside the classroom in the areas of Creativity, Action and Service.
 Students design their own CAS program with the support of the CAS Supervisor.